 Sales reps take training modules, earn points and are either awarded a badge, or appear on a leaderboard that ranks all reps by their training activity.
 Think of Harry Potter’s House Cup – when Harry does something praiseworthy, he’s awarded points for all of Hogwarts to see.

 Gamification isn’t new.
-Originally coined in 2002 by programmer Nick Pelling, the term gamification became a buzzword a decade ago when companies began using it for marketing purposes, adding game elements to their products and websites to attract and retain customers.
+Originally coining in 2002 by programmer Nick Pelling, the term gamification became a buzzword a decade ago when companies began using it for marketing purposes, adding game elements to their products and websites to attract and retain customers.